bradreeder/CV/README.md

 #### Course Facilitator
 ##### Nov 2016 - Jun 2017

-* Community leadership and business development role overseeing a 4 month fullstack javascript bootcamp.
+* Leadership and business development role facilitating the programme of one of London’s leading web development bootcamps.
-* Co-authored, maintained, and main contributor to the community’s open-source master documentation, used to build campuses in Nazareth & Gaza.
+* Co-authored, maintained, and main contributor to the community’s open-source curriculum, used to build campuses in Nazareth & Gaza.
-* Learned service design and community-building through designing and implementing a user-centred, validated learning approach to curriculum planning.
+* Innovated the service design of curriculum planning and internal processes, taking a user-centred, validated learning approach.
+* Co-designed and delivered weeks on node.js, back-end frameworks, and UX design sprints covering design thinking, user research, rapid prototyping and usability testing.
 * Facilitated curriculum planning and weekly agile ceremonies with mentors & students.
 Provided support to mentors & pastoral care to students.
-* Worked with mentors and staff to re-design second half of the programme.
-Cocreated and maintain a UX Design Sprint week taking students through design thinking, user research, rapid prototyping, and usability testing.

 #### Full Stack Javascript Developer
 ##### Aug 2016 - Jun 2017

-* Worked on Web Applications, MVPs and Prototypes for: [CAST](https://www.wearecast.org.uk/), [SaferTogether](http://safertogether.org.uk/), [Worthwhile](http://www.worthwhile.org.uk/), [Downing LLP](https://www.downing.co.uk/) & the [Anna Freud Centre](http://www.annafreud.org/).
+* Built Web Applications, MVPs and Prototypes in a start-up agency environment for: [CAST](https://www.wearecast.org.uk/), [SaferTogether](http://safertogether.org.uk/), [Worthwhile](http://www.worthwhile.org.uk/), [Downing LLP](https://www.downing.co.uk/) & the [Anna Freud Centre](http://www.annafreud.org/).
 * Facilitated design sprints for CAST’s [2016 Digital Fellowship programme](http://www.wearecast.org.uk/fuse), as well as for the NHS, and the Anna Freud Centre.
-* Facilitated Anna Freud Centre’s regular hackathons, acted as Scrum-master for their MVPs, and ran training workshops on design thinking.
+* Active in the mental health digital sector by facilitating regular hackathons, building and project managing resulting MVPs and running training workshops on design thinking for the Anna Freud Centre.

 ---